Signs of A Dictator (How To Stop Future Dictatorship)

 What is the Democracy Index

-The Democracy Index looks at factors like freedom of expression, constraints on media and political opponents, the reality of democracy in decision-making, and the quality of governance.
+Democracy Index ranks countries by looking at factors like freedom of expression, constraints on media and political opponents, the reality of democracy in decision-making, and the quality of governance.

-The three countries that score the lowest are North Korea, Myanmar, and Afghanistan.
+Three lowest scoring countries are North Korea, Myanmar, and Afghanistan.

-According to the Democracy Index, Ukraine is a hybrid democracy while Russia is an authoritarian regime.
+Ukraine is a hybrid democracy, while Russia is an authoritarian regime.

 In 2016, the United States was downgraded from a full democracy to a flawed democracy.